 Urinary tract infections can be painful, but you can take steps to ease discomfort until antibiotics treat the infection.
 Follow these tips:

 - Drink plenty of water.
 Water helps to dilute your urine and flush out bacteria.

 - Avoid drinks that may irritate your bladder.
-Avoid coffee, alcohol, and soft drinks containing citrus juices or caffeine until your infection has cleared.
-They can irritate your bladder and tend to aggravate your frequent or urgent need to urinate.
+Avoid coffee, alcohol, and soft drinks containing citrus juices or caffeine until the infection has cleared.
+They can irritate your bladder and tend to increase the need to urinate.

 - Use a heating pad.
-Apply a warm, but not hot, heating pad to your abdomen to minimize bladder pressure or discomfort.
+Apply a warm, but not hot, heating pad to your belly to help with bladder pressure or discomfort.

-If you enjoy drinking cranberry juice and feel it helps you prevent UTIs, there's little harm in it, but watch the calories.
-For most people, drinking cranberry juice is safe, but some people report an upset stomach or diarrhea.
+There's little harm in drinking cranberry juice if you feel it helps you prevent UTIs, but watch the calories.
+For most people, drinking cranberry juice is safe.
+However, some people report an upset stomach or diarrhea.

-However, don't drink cranberry juice if you're taking blood-thinning medication, such as warfarin.
+But don't drink cranberry juice if you're taking blood-thinning medication, such as warfarin (Jantovin).

 Preparing for your appointment

-Your family doctor, nurse practitioner or other health care provider can treat most urinary tract infections.
-If you have frequent recurrences or a chronic kidney infection, you may be referred to a doctor who specializes in urinary disorders.
+Your primary care provider, nurse practitioner or other health care provider can treat most UTIs.
+If you have frequent UTIs or a chronic kidney infection, you may be referred to a health care provider who specializes in urinary disorders.
 This type of doctor is called a urologist.
 Or you may see a health care provider who specializes in kidney disorders.
 This type of doctor is called a nephrologist.